springwolf/springwolf.github.io/docs/introduction/supported-protocols.md

 ## Any protocol

-Using [`@AsyncListener`](../configuration/documenting-consumers.md) and [`@AsyncPublisher`](../configuration/documenting-producers.md) any protocol can be documented, although the binding in the AsyncApi document will remain empty.
+Using [`@AsyncListener`](../configuration/documenting-consumers.md) and [`@AsyncPublisher`](../configuration/documenting-producers.md) any protocol can be documented, although the binding in the AsyncAPI document will remain empty.

 The protocols with native support come along with a `@_ProtocolName_Binding` annotation to define protocol specific properties.

 ### `springwolf-generic-binding` add-on
 The `springwolf-generic-binding` add-on allows to document any binding.
-This includes bindings not supported by Springwolf, but also any custom fields not part of the AsyncApi specification.
+This includes bindings not supported by Springwolf, but also any custom fields not part of the AsyncAPI specification.

 ```java
 @AsyncPublisher(...)